Daethyra/Discord-AIU/README.md

 - `python main.py /path/to/your/folder`

-I hope you enjoy using Multi-Hooker! 🎈
+I hope you enjoy using Discord-AIU! 🎈

 ## License